brunilda-sa/PublicPage/MultiLabel_ClassificationProject.md

 There are `17 possible labels`: agriculture, artisinal_mine, bare_ground, blooming, blow_down, clear, cloudy, conventional_mine, cultivation, habitation, haze, partly_cloudy, primary, road, selective_logging, slash_burn, water.

+Several challenges should be considered in the process of building this classifier, below a few of them:
+- Multi-Label classification task
+- Large dataset, the training data has over one million rows
+- Imbalanced dataset

-### Data source and description
+## Data source and description
 The dataset contains the list of labels and satellite images.
-Images have four bands of data: red, green, blue, and near infrared
+Each image have four bands of data: red, green, blue, and near infrared.

-The data comes from [Planet](https://www.planet.com/) and its Brazilian partner [SCCON](https://www.sccon.com.br/) Data list:
+The data comes from [Planet](https://www.planet.com/) and its Brazilian partner [SCCON](https://www.sccon.com.br/) and the list and description of available files is below:
--  train.csv             : contains the training file names and their labels, the labels are space-delimited
+-  train.csv             : contains the training file names and their labels
 -  sample_submission.csv : contains the test set names and their labels
--  train-jpg.zip         : Train set images
+-  train-jpg.zip         : contains the set of Train images
--  test-jpg.zip          : Test set images
+-  test-jpg.zip          : contains the set of Test images

+## Concepts Overview
 ### What is a Multi-Label Classification
 Multi-Label classification means a classification task with more than one classe can be associated to the target;  the model assigns to each sample a set of target labels.
 This can be thought as predicting properties of a data-point that are not mutually exclusive.

-### Project Challenges
+### Metrics description
-- Multi-Label classification task
-- Large dataset, the training data has over one million rows
-- Imbalanced dataset
+-  **F2 Score**: The most commonly use metrics to be use for imbalanced data is the F2 score.
+The F2 score, measures accuracy using the precision and recall.
+The F2 score is given by (1+β2)(pr/(β2p+r))  where  p=tptp+fp,  r=tptp+fn, β=2.
+Note that the F2 score weights recall higher than precision.
+-  **Precision**: is the ratio of true positives (tp) to all predicted positives (tp + fp)
+-  **Recall**   :is the ratio of true positives to all actual positives (tp + fn)

 ## Methodology
-**General Methodology**
+-  Define several strategies.
+Refer to section [Strategies overview](#Strategies-overview) to have more details about this
+-  Select the best metric for a multi-label classification task
--  Load a subset of data with 10000 samples and have a first overview of the labels distribution
+-  Load a subset of data with at least 10000 samples and have a first overview of the labels distribution
--  EDA & Preprocessing Cleaning Data
+-  EDA, Preprocess and Clean Data
--  Feature Engineering
+-  Feature Engineer
--  Scaling
+-  Scale
 -  Deal with Classe imbalance
 -  Hyperparameter optimization using the cross-validation approach
 -  Select the best model
--  Final score on selected model using the test data set
+-  Final score using the set of test data

-**Others considerations**
--  Define several strategies: Based on the process describe above, several strategies will be define.
-Refer to section "Overview of differents strategies" to have more details about them
--  Select scikit-learn Classifiers that handle to handle multi-label classification
--  Select the best metric for a multi-label classification task
+-  Analyse reesults and select the best model

-## Metric to be used
-**F2 Score**: The most commonly use metrics to be use for imbalanced data is the F2 score.
-The F2 score, measures accuracy using the precision and recall.
-The F2 score is given by (1+β2)(pr/(β2p+r))  where  p=tptp+fp,  r=tptp+fn, β=2.
-Note that the F2 score weights recall higher than precision.

-**Precision**: is the ratio of true positives (tp) to all predicted positives (tp + fp)

-**Recall**   :is the ratio of true positives to all actual positives (tp + fn)

-## Overview of differents strategies
-To find the best model, we are going to try several approaches:
+## Strategies overview
+To find the best model in terms of scoring, time consuming and computational requirements, below the strategies that will be implemented:
-* `Baseline Approach`: Use scikit-learn Classifiers to build a multi-label model
+* `Baseline Approach`: For this approach a preselected `scikit-learn classifiers` will be used to build our model
-* `Second Approach`  : Use CNN and Transfer Learning neural networks to build a multi-label model
+* `Second Approach`  : For this approach a `CNN neural network` will be used to build our model
-* `Third Approach`   : Feature Engineer the predefined classes
+* `Third Approach`   : For this approach the `Transfer Learning concept for neural network` will be used to build our model

 ### Baseline approach
-For the Baseline approach, we are going to proceed to a comparison analysis, based on the F2 score, among several sklearn classifiers that are able to handle multi-label classification.
-For more information about the below classifiers refer to [scikit Learn](https://scikit-learn.org/stable/modules/multiclass.html) web page:
+The Baseline approach consists in implement a multi-label classification model using the `scikit-learn classifiers` listed below:
   - KNN Classifier
   - MLKNN Classifier
   - RandomForestClassifier
   - OneVsRestClassifier with LogisticRegression
   - OneVsRestClassifier with LinearSVC

+The best classifier will be selected based on the F2 score, the execution timing and the computational requirements and then compare with others aproaches.

+For more information about the models above, please refer to the [scikit Learn web page](https://scikit-learn.org/stable/modules/multiclass.html).

 ### Second approach
-For the second approach, we are going to proceed to a comparison analysis, based on the F2 score, among the below neural networks:
-- CNN
+The Second approach consists in implement a multi-label classification model using a `CNN Convolutional neural network` :

+The model will be evaluated based on the F2 score, the execution timing and the computational requirements and then compare with others aproaches.

+### Third approach
+The Third approach consists in implement a multi-label classification model using a the pre-trained neural network below:
 - MobileNet
 - VGG16

-### Third approach
-For the Third approach, after feature engineering, we are going to proceed to a comparison analysis, based on the F2 score, among all the classifiers and all neural network mentionned in the Baseline and Second approach.
+The best neural network will be selected based on the F2 score, the execution timing and the computational requirements and then compare with others aproaches.

 ## Results Summary
 In this section we are going to present a summary of results.
 For more the details about the results and visualization, please refer to the [previous page](https://brunildacity01.github.io/MyProjects/#my-upcoming-project), under the section `Notebooks`.